-The Accounting Officer and senior management team receive reports setting out key performance and risk indicators and consider possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The Accounting Officer, senior management team and the Audit Committee also receive regular reports commissioned by the Audit Committee and other sources of assurance, which include recommendations for improvement.
+The Accounting Officer and Senior Leadership team receive reports setting out key performance and risk indicators and consider possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
+The Accounting Officer, Senior Leadership team and the Audit Committee also receive regular reports commissioned by the Audit Committee and other sources of assurance, which include recommendations for improvement.
 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
-The Corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the senior management team and the Audit Committee.
+The Corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the Senior Leadership team and the Audit Committee.

 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its December 2020 meeting, the Corporation carried out the annual assessment for the year ended 31 July 2020 by considering documentation from the senior management team and taking account of events since 31 July 2020.
+At its December 2021 meeting, the Corporation carried out the annual assessment for the year ended 31 July 2021 by considering documentation from the Senior Leadership team and taking account of events since 31 July 2021.